 - 3. Vielen Dank — Many thanks

-- 6. (Danke) sehr aufmerksam — (Thank you) That is very kind of you
+- 10. Das ist sehr aufmerksam — That is very thoughtful of you

-- 8. Ich möchte mich recht herzlich bedanken — I would like to thank you sincerely
+- 14. Ich möchte mich recht herzlich bedanken — I would like to sincerely thank you

 1. Danke — Thank you / Thanks

 This is the very basic, most common (and somewhat casual) way of saying “thank you” in German.

 It’s appropriate for most situations, informal or formal—and it’s not rude to use it with people you’re less familiar with (especially if the thanks is for something minor).